cbourke/CSE-FLC/handbook/handbook.md

     templates.
 Custom URLs can also be requested (example: gracehopper.unl.edu).

-## CSE Faculty Resources
+## SoC Faculty Resources

 A secure faculty page is maintained by the systems administrators at
 <http://cse.unl.edu/faculty/protected>.
 In this page you can:

--   Make room reservations for CSE-controlled rooms in Avery and Schorr
+-   Make room reservations for SoC-controlled rooms in Avery and Schorr

 -   Access department documents including course specifications